 Cubana is undeniably one of the best places to eat in London Waterloo.
 Not only is the interior super fun, but there’s a cracking selection of food and cocktails.

-Tapas and seafood is the speciality here – I highly recommend opting for tapas to share, so you get to try lots of plates.
+Tapas and seafood is the speciality here – we highly recommend opting for tapas to share, so you get to try lots of plates.
 And for drinks you’ve got classic mojitos and rum-based drinks, alongside sangrias, beers, and wines.

 Still not convinced?
 Cubana often have live music nights, so you can really pretend you’ve escaped to Havana.